시험덤프

 Comprehensive and Detailed Explanation From Exact Extract of Maryland 60-Hour Principles and Practices of Real Estate Pre-Licensing Course:

 In Maryland, buyers have the right to receive full disclosure of any additions, alterations, or improvements made to a property.
 This is crucial because such modifications may have required building permits and inspections under state and local building codes.
-A buyer wants to know whether permits were obtained to ensure that:

 The work was done legally and safely,